hypernyan/eth_vlg/README.md

 ### Transmission queue and retransmissions

 TCP receiver does not need to acknowledge each packet, instead it may cknowledge multiple packets if all were received successfully.
 This implies that sender stores all unacknowledged data and may retransmit unacknowledged packets.
-Transmission queue stores user data in RAM which is filled with new user data and freed as remote acknowledge progresses.
+Transmission queue stores user data in RAM which is filled with new data and freed as remote acknowledge progresses.
 It also stores information about each packet written: sequence number, length and checksum in a separate RAM `pkt_info` in A packet is considered complete and is queued if:
 - MSS is reached
 - `tcp_vin` was held low for at least TCP_TX_TIMEOUT ticks (default: 50).